muskie82/CNN-DSO/README.md

 		git clone https://github.com/muskie82/CNN-DSO.git

-- Modify paths to include directories and libraries of TensorFlow and monodepth-cpp in `CMakeLists.txt`.
+- Modify paths to include directories and libraries of TensorFlow and monodepth-cpp in `CMakeLists.txt` (4 lines of `/abosolute/path/to/XXXXX`).

 - Build